 The Ecospiritual Apocalypse of Our Time: Disconnection from Divine Nature

-Under the current paradigm, our species’ extinction seems more likely than its survival.
+Under this current paradigm, our species’ extinction seems more likely than its survival.
 Humanism alone cannot produce the heart-transformation required to rapidly unify our species and win the Battle of Armageddon.
-The demonic forces of the unconscious self, unaware of its mystical connection, are mounting against the angelic light of conscious connection.
+The demonic forces of the unconscious self, unaware of its spiritual nature, are mounting against the angelic light of conscious connection.
 This present apocalypse is a war waged at the level of each human heart.
-The Original Sin and the Fall of humankind is the soul’s division against itself, the human betrayal of human nature in forgetting that its own nature and all nature is undividedly divine.
+The Original Sin and the Fall of humankind is the soul’s division against itself, the human betrayal of human nature in forgetting that its nature and all nature is undividedly divine.

 The metaphor of Jesus is that every human being is a Son of God incarnate, and godliness is human nature’s natural supernatural connection to the reality greater than itself within itself.
 Salvation is manifested on earth through the awareness that heaven must be grasped within the soul before it can be envisioned and enacted on the earth.
 Hell is the natural state of a consciousness unawakened to its inherent godliness, whose best efforts at salvation invariably result in idolatrous egocentric religious or scientific antichrist divinities.
 This kind of hell has set the world on fire countless times through sacred writings and dogmas based on perspectives of fear and control.
 God is not an imposition of moral coercion from without, but an awakening to the power of a heart free in its own divine love.